sam-6174/observability/readme.md

 * Prometheus works via a pull mechanism; expose a `/metrics` endpoint in `YourApp` that can be scraped by `ObservabilityStack`

   * Using a library like [this](https://github.com/prometheus/client_ruby), for example

+  * DESCRIBE HOW TO UPDATE `ObservabilityStack` TO SCRAPE THE URL

 **Logs**